aostuni/Ethics-of-AI-ML/README.md

 ## Grading
-Grades will be maintained on the CS Department [grades server](https://grades.cs.umd.edu/).
+Grades will be maintained on ELMS.

 You are responsible for all material discussed during lecture, as well as readings and other material posted on ELMS or Piazza outside of class.